emotion-analysis-project/SemEval2025-Task11/README.md

 ## **18 Febuary 2025**

--  The task dataset, including the test set, is released on the task page.
+-  The task dataset, including the test set, is released.
+Download it [here](https://github.com/emotion-analysis-project/SemEval2025-Task11/tree/main/task-dataset).
 To prevent our dataset from being scraped and used to train LLMs, we have encrypted the file and will share the password to participants via email.

 -   We have released the task dataset paper: [BRIGHTER: BRIdging the Gap in Human-Annotated Textual Emotion Recognition Datasets for 28 Languages](https://arxiv.org/pdf/2502.11926).
 You can use the BibTeX below to cite the dataset paper.